tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Wayward Cave

-### Q: In Pokemon Red ô Blue, what is the name of HM05?
+### Q: In Pokemon Red & Blue, what is the name of HM05?
 - **Correct Answer:** Flash
 - Strength
 - Cut